 Pupils develop an aesthetic appreciation of art, sculpture and architecture through the ages, helping them to make sense of our surroundings and culture.

-We teach the Cambridge Pre-U course, a type of A-level developed by the University, which aims to develop a high level of visual awareness, a critical understanding of works of art from a range of cultures as well as encouraging the skills of research and critical analysis.
+The History of Art department teaches a Pre-U course devised by the University of Cambridge, which develops a high level of visual awareness and a critical understanding of works of art from many cultures – as well as building core research and analytical skills.

-The department is housed in the Old Science School and is taught by a team of two.
-All the visual images used on the course are available to the pupils on the internal computer network, whilst books from the extensive History of Art library can be borrowed and used in studies.
-As well as a trip to Rome and Florence at Easter, the pupils visit museums and art galleries in London every term to see the original works of art on the syllabus.
+The department is housed in the Old Science School.
+All visual images used on the course are available to pupils on the internal computer network, supplemented by books from the extensive History of Art library.
+Pupils’ studies are enhanced by a trip to Florence at Easter, as well as visits to museums and art galleries in London to see original works of art.

-Most pupils develop a passion for the subject with a high proportion going on to read the subject at university.
-Uppingham pupils are at present studying History of Art at The Courtauld Institute of Art, Edinburgh, Manchester, Leeds, UCL, Oxford Brookes and Newcastle.
+History of Art pupils develop a passion for the subject, and a high proportion go on to read the subject at university.
+Past Uppingham pupils are currently studying History of Art at The Courtauld Institute of Art, Edinburgh, Manchester, Leeds, UCL, Oxford Brookes and Newcastle.